 Private nights keep the same relaxed sky-hunt feel.
 The difference is that the night gets built around your people.

-There are three easy paths: join a public sky hunt, book a private family night, or add a premium telescope lounge to a proposal, wedding weekend, retreat, or special event.
+There are three easy paths: join a public sky hunt, book a private family night, or add a relaxed celestial concierge telescope lounge to a proposal, wedding weekend, private beach night, retreat, or special event.

 Private Family Sky Hunt